 For a Civil War history weekend, base your family in Charleston, where the War between the States began.
 A family-friendly hotel downtown on the peninsula, like the Hampton Inn Historic District would be a great spot to decamp for the weekend.

-The Citadel, the Military College of South Carolina, was founded in 1842.
-In January 1861, cadets from the Citadel fired shots on the Star of the West, a civilian steamship that was bringing supplies to the Union soldiers stationed at Fort Sumter.
+The Citadel, the Military College of South Carolina, was founded in 1842 in Charleston.
+In January 1861, cadets from the Citadel fired shots on the Star of the West, a civilian steamship that was bringing supplies to the Union soldiers stationed at Fort Sumter in Charleston Harbor.
 These were the very first shots of the war.

 Citadel cadets still parade almost every Friday afternoon.
 It's a spectacle worth getting to Charleston early to see.